schollz/221e/README.md

 ## Run

-**Option 1: Automatic SuperCollider Management (Recommended)**
+**Option 1: Intelligent Auto-Detection (Recommended)**

-1. Run collidertracker (it will automatically start and manage SuperCollider):
+Simply run collidertracker - it will automatically detect if SuperCollider is already running with ColliderTracker code, or start a new instance if needed:

 ```bash
 ./collidertracker
 ```

+The application will:
+- Check for an existing SuperCollider instance running ColliderTracker (3 second detection period)
+- If found: Use the existing instance
+- If not found: Automatically start and manage SuperCollider

 _Note:_ On Windows, you may need to add SuperCollider to the list of approved programs.
 Run the following commands in an Administrator-level PowerShell: